AneliaAB/assignment-5--self-assigned-project/README.md

 The script begins by loading the ```stocks.tsv``` file and creating a list of patters that will be used by an entity ruler to recognize entities (stocks and companies).
 This will be used when displaying the text data with, in order to show where in the text a given company or stock is mentioned.
 The stock market data (stock_market.csv) is loaded into the script and the user is asked to provide a name of a stock/company which they wish to do sentiment analysis on.
 A corpus is created comprised of tweets that mention the company/stock name that the user has provided.
 The classifier is applied on each tweet and a sentiment is given.
 The sentiment scores are counted using ```count()``` and a barplot is created in the ```out``` folder.
 The script also uses the ```displacy.serve()``` function provided by the ```spaCy``` library which displays a visualization of the classified entities in the corpus.
 You can view the visualization by opening the URL provided when running the script.

 This script is inspired by Mattingly, 2023.
-His Jupiter notebook can be found via this link: https://github.com/wjbmattingly/freecodecamp_ under the name ```03_01_stock_analysis.ipynb```.
+The Jupyter Notebook can be found via this link: https://github.com/wjbmattingly/freecodecamp_ under the name ```03_01_stock_analysis.ipynb```.

 ## HOW TO INSTALL AND RUN THE PROJECT
 Installation: